ResearchComputing/Documentation/docs/software/alphafold.md

 # AlphaFold

 ## AlphaFold Overview
 AlphaFold is a program that predicts the three-dimensional structure of proteins from their amino acid sequences.
 It is currently available as module on CURC Alpine.
-Please contact <rc-help@colorado.edu> if you would like to run AlphaFold on Blanca.

 (tabset-ref-batch-scripting)=
 `````{tab-set}